How to Teach Large Multimodal Models New Skills: Introduction

 Our first goal is to identify tunable parts that deliver high target performance with minimal forgetting.
 We compare full‑model fine‑tuning to tuning each major component (vision encoder, projector, LLM) and then open the LLM into its two essential blocks—self‑attention projections (SA Proj.) and the feed‑forward network (MLP).
 Early experiments on \ov\ (Fig.~\ref{fig:teaser_new_new}) reveal two surprising results: 1) tuning SA Proj.\ learns with little or no measurable forgetting across a five‑task sequence; and 2) what appears forgotten after one stage can be recovered by tuning another specialized task.

-These results lead us to ponder: why is SA Proj. so robust to forgetting, and how is forgotten knowledge recovered without rehearsing?
-Consider the roles of the two essential components in the transformer decoder: self-attention projection is data processing, applying an algorithm to the inputs~\citep{elhage2021mathematical,Olsson_InductionHeads_2022}, while MLPs perform external memory look up and produce the output distribution~\citep{Geva_TransformerFeedForwardLayersAreKeyValueMemories_2021}.
-We thus hypothesize that perhaps what looks like forgetting or interference after fine-tuning on a narrow target task is actually bias in the output distribution due to the task distribution shift.
-Through in-depth analysis when tuning the counting task, we confirm this hypothesis: tuning the MLP increases target accuracy but also increases the likelihood of outputting numeric tokens and a highly correlated drop in held-out task accuracy, while tuning the self-attention achieves the target learning without much bias toward numeric tokens and without losing held-out accuracy (Sec.~\ref{sec:dist-shift}).
+These results lead us to ponder: why is SA Proj. tuning so robust to forgetting, and how is forgotten knowledge recovered without rehearsing?
+Consider the roles of the two essential components in the transformer decoder: self‑attention projections primarily route and combine information from the context~\citep{elhage2021mathematical,Olsson_InductionHeads_2022}, while MLPs act like key–value memories that project activated features back into the residual stream and thereby influence the next‑token distribution~\citep{Geva_TransformerFeedForwardLayersAreKeyValueMemories_2021}.
+We thus hypothesize that what appears to be forgetting after fine‑tuning on a narrow target task is often a bias in the output distribution induced by the task’s answer format.
+We test this on the \emph{counting} task: tuning the MLP improves the target performance but also increases the probability of emitting numeric tokens on a general \emph{captioning} task, and held‑out task accuracy drops accordingly.
+In contrast, tuning SA Proj.\ learns the counting skill without much bias to numeric tokens and without losing held‑out performance (Sec.~\ref{sec:dist-shift}).

 Guided by this result, we explore tuning recipes that preserve learning while limiting output shift.
 To avoid biasing the output distribution, we tune the MLP up/gating projections while keeping the down projection frozen, and find that it achieves similar learning to full MLP tuning with little forgetting.
 We experiment on \ov~\citep{liLLaVAOneVisionEasyVisual2024} by training five target tasks sequentially, averaging over three sequence orders, measuring the learning and forgetting in target tasks and held-out tasks (Sec.~\ref{sec:sequential_tasks}).
 We then confirm that similar trends hold for LLaVA-NeXT~\citep{li2024llavanext-strong} and Qwen2.5-VL~\citep{Bai_Qwen2.5-VL_2025} (Sec.~\ref{sec:other_backbones}).